RobotX-Workshops/tello-sim/README.md

 You can try running some of the [examples](./examples) to see how the simulation works.
 The examples are located in the `examples` folder.

 Or use the [client](./tello_sim/tello_sim_client.py) class to interact with the simulation server.
 The client class is located in the `tello_sim` folder.

+## Troubleshooting

+- For a specific python version on macOS, consider using [pyenv](https://github.com/pyenv/pyenv?tab=readme-ov-file#b-set-up-your-shell-environment-for-pyenv) to manage multiple python versions.